Economy added 196,000 jobs in March, bouncing back after dismal February data

 While the economy gained an average of 225,000 jobs a month last year, the February jobs report set off alarm bells — despite assertions from the White House that the number was a fluke due to the five-week-long partial government shutdown and weather-related issues.
 Analysts had been predicting 175,000 jobs gained for March.

-February's employment figure, which the BLS revised slightly upwards to 33,000 on Friday, contributed to rising concerns about whether or not the Federal Reserve should rein in interest rates.
+February's employment figure, which the BLS revised slightly upward to 33,000 on Friday, contributed to rising concerns about whether the Federal Reserve should rein in interest rates.
 The Fed raised its benchmark borrowing rate four times last year, drawing ire from President Donald Trump, but has so far indicated no further hikes in 2019.

 March jobs report: 196,000 jobs added, unemployment rate stays steadyApril 5, 201901:24